jlumbroso/lfs-to-github-pages/README.md

 # LFS to GitHub Pages prototype

-Prototype of a solution to deploy LFS files on GitHub Pages.

 GitHub Pages doesn't serve files that are stored in LFS, even though [this has been consistently requested for years](https://github.com/git-lfs/git-lfs/issues/1342).
 This is understandable: **It would instantly turn GitHub Pages from the world's largest code hosting service to the world's largest file hosting service.**

 That said this repository showcases a simple work-around...